gwleuverink/bundle/README.md

 }
 ```

-In order to use this script directly in our blade views, you simply need to import it using the `<x-bundle />` component.
+In order to use this script directly in your blade views, you simply need to import it using the `<x-bundle />` component.

 ```html
 <x-bundle import="~/alert" as="alert" />